invokify/fizz-buzz-gin/README.md

 1,2,fizz,4,buzz,fizz,7,8,fizz,buzz,11,fizz,13,14,fizzbuzz,fizz,...
 ```

-> More specifically :
+## Problem

-> `Expose a REST API endpoint` that accepts five parameters : two strings (say, string1 and string2), and three integers (say, int1, int2 and limit), and returns a JSON
+Expose a REST API endpoint `/fizz-buzz` that accepts five parameters : two strings (say, string1 and string2), and three integers (say, int1, int2 and limit), and returns a JSON
-> It must return a list of strings with numbers from 1 to limit, where:
+It must return a list of strings with numbers from 1 to limit, where:

->
-> - all multiples of int1 are replaced by string1,
+- all multiples of int1 are replaced by string1,
-> - all multiples of int2 are replaced by string2,
+- all multiples of int2 are replaced by string2,
-> - all multiples of int1 and int2 are replaced by string1string2
+- all multiples of int1 and int2 are replaced by string1string2

+Expose a REST API endpoint `/stats` that retrieves all statistics about the calls

 ## Solution

 I have used `gin-gonic` framework to handle the web server part, and build/test my endpoints.
 This part is located in the `pkg/server` folder.

 The core of the game rules are located in the `pkg/business` folder.

+The statistics storage is a SQlite database and the service client is located in `pkg/storage` folder.

 ## Getting started